ctb/2023-equitable-efficient/docs/strategic-planning.md

 ???+ note "Checklist for initial organization"

     - [ ] Determine the final strategic planning product and specific elements that will be required in the plan.
-    - [ ] Identify the participants in the strategic planning process, and the participants in this meeting/set of meetings
+    - [ ] Identify the participants in the strategic planning process, and the participants in this meeting/set of meetings.
     - [ ] Create structure: Agree upon and send out a format for the strategic plan along with which elements the meeting will address.
     - [ ] Provide context: complete a SWOT analysis (Strengths, Weaknesses, Opportunities, and Threats) to provide a shared context for the group.